‘Bohemian Rhapsody’ Gets Unexpected Approval For Release In China

 And while the news of the smash hit’s release in China sometime in mid-March is certainly welcome for the film’s creators and financial backers, Chinese audiences aren’t going be seeing exactly the same movie as the rest of the world.
 THR is reporting that at least one minute of cuts will be made to the film, removing depictions of kissing between Malek’s Mercury character and other male characters, as well as depictions of drug use.

-Another strange caveat associated with the film being released in China is that, unlike in the rest of world where it has been a big-screen hit, in China it is only to be given limited, art-house release.
-The film’s release is going to be coordinated with China’s National Alliance of Arthouse Cinemas (NAAC) which only reaches some 1,200 screens out of an estimated 50,000 total across China.
+Another strange caveat associated with the film being released in China is that, unlike in the rest of world where it has been a big-screen hit, in China, it is only to be given limited, art-house release.
+The film’s release is going to be coordinated with China’s National Alliance of Arthouse Cinemas (NAAC), which only reaches some 1,200 screens out of an estimated 50,000 total across China.
 The previous biggest art-house release in China was last year’s Cannes winner Shoplifters, which took in some $14 million there.

 With Bohemian Rhapsody already having grossed $862 million worldwide and proving to be the highest-grossing music biopic in film history, it would seem a strange choice indeed to hamstring the film’s release in a nation of nearly a billion and a half people.

-But China’s censorship regarding LGBTQ themed films has not always been consistent.
-While 2005’s Brokeback Mountain was banned outright despite Taiwan-born director Ang Lee being a beloved figure there.
-However, the government did famously allow a controversial “gay moment” in the live-action portrayal of Beauty and the Beast to sail past censors and run in theaters as is in 2017.
+But China’s censorship regarding LGBTQ-themed films has not always been consistent.
+Previously, 2005’s Brokeback Mountain was banned outright despite Taiwan-born director Ang Lee being a beloved figure there.
+However, the government did famously allow a controversial “gay moment” in the live-action portrayal of Beauty and the Beast to sail past censors and run in theaters in 2017.

 The Communist government even seemed to take pride in its tolerance and openness over that move, with the government-controlled The People’s Daily newspaper tweeting, “Controversial gay moment kept in Disney’s #BeautyAndTheBeast… requires no guidance for minor audience.”